 Rain begins around April and tapers off in October on the west coast for islands in the Andaman Sea such as Koh Lanta and Phuket.
 The islands such as Koh Tao and Koh Phangan in the Gulf of Thailand see the most rain between October and January.
 Some islands such as Koh Lanta practically close down during the monsoon season.
 While you'll still be able to arrange transportation there, your eating and accommodation choices could be very limited.

 Temperatures in January and February are pleasantly warm, but then climb to scorching hot around the end of April just before the monsoon begins.
-The monsoon rains start around May or the beginning of June and runs until November.
-Traveling during the monsoon season is hit or miss, however, you'll be able to enjoy some places in Thailand with little rain or only occasional thunderstorms.
+The monsoon rains start around May or the beginning of June and run until November.
+Traveling during the monsoon season is hit or miss, but you'll be able to enjoy some places in Thailand with little rain or only occasional thunderstorms.
 The north of Thailand typically receives less rain than the south during the monsoon season.

 Busy Season and Festivals in Thailand